MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-test.md

 ### Establish baselines

 Baselines provide a reference point for comparing performance results over time.
-Baselines should be meaningful snapshots of workload performance, meaning you don't need to use every test as a baseline.
-Consider the workload objectives and document performance snapshots that allow you to learn over time and optimize.
+Baselines should be meaningful snapshots of workload performance—you don't need to use every test as a baseline.

+Consider the workload objectives, and document performance snapshots that allow you to learn over time and optimize.
 Use these baseline measurements as a benchmark for future performance tests, and use them to identify any degradation or improvement.

 To establish baselines for performance testing and use them as a benchmark for future performance tests, follow these steps:

 - *Identify performance metrics*: Determine the specific performance metrics that you want to measure and track.
 Examples include:
   - Response time, or how quickly the workload responds to requests.